Police: Arrested Michigan lawmaker warned he’d call governor

 Jones, 26, faces charges including resisting and obstructing officers — a felony — driving with a high blood-alcohol content, reckless driving and possessing a weapon while under the influence.
 Police said they found a loaded handgun in the cup holder of his vehicle, which had a personalized “ELECTED” license plate.

-A message seeking comment was left Thursday for Jones’ attorney, Ali Hammoud, who has said he is presumed innocent.
+Jones’ attorney, Ali Hammoud, has said he is presumed innocent.

+“We are still reviewing evidence in the case” he said Thursday, declining to comment further until the preliminary examination.

 Follow David Eggert at https://twitter.com/DavidEggert00